Commedia Teachers’ Toolkit

 Commedia dell’Arte is taught in most drama schools as a movement foundation for all styles of acting.
 It is a brilliant, inclusive style that will stretch and challenge every student.
 This practical workshop explores the origins and physicality of the Commedia dell’Arte stock characters, a range of comic techniques and practical staging considerations.
 We also look at how the Commedia archetypes can be found in classic texts.

-Learning Commedia dell’Arte helps:
+Learning Commedia dell’Arte helps to:

 • Awaken the physical performer inside you, gaining confidence to model physical theatre in class